-Actual Objective

-1 Jan 2014 to 30 June 2016 1 Jan 2014 to 31 December 2017

-£7.2 billion > £10 billion
+Actual Objective 1 Jan 2014 to 30 June 2016 1 Jan 2014 to 31 December 2017 Cumulative Group underlying free surplus generation from 2014 onwards§ £7.2 billion >£10 billion

-- \ The objectives assume exchange rate at December 2013 and economic assumptions made by Prudential in calculating the EEV basis supplementary information for the half year ended 30 June 2013, and are based on regulatory and solvency regimes applicable across the Group at the time the objectives were set.
-The objectives assume the existing EEV, IFRS and Free Surplus methodology at December 2013 will be applicable over the period. - \ Asia life and asset management pre-tax operating profit to grow at a compound annual rate of at least 15 per cent over the period 2012-2017.
+^{} The objectives assume exchange rate at December 2013 and economic assumptions made by Prudential in calculating the EEV basis supplementary information for the half year ended 30 June 2013, and are based on regulatory and solvency regimes applicable across the Group at the time the objectives were set.
+The objectives assume the existing EEV, IFRS and free surplus methodology at December 2013 will be applicable over the period.